PoP-PoPAPI/api-rest/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-It adds REST endpoints to the [PoP API](https://github.com/getpop/api).
+It enables to add REST endpoints to retrieve data for any URL-based resource.
+It is based on the [PoP API](https://github.com/getpop/api) package.

 ## Install